KyleAMathews/blog/content/2007-05-02---ubuntu-tutorial-how-to-launch-an-gui-from-cron-i/index.md

 ---
-title: "Ubuntu Tutorial: How to launch an GUI from cron in Ubuntu"
+title: "Ubuntu Tutorial: How to launch a GUI from cron in Ubuntu"
 tags:
   - Linux
   - Ubuntu